s183620/Group-15/A4/README.md

 ## Step by step guide

-Step 1:
+Step 1: Place the model in the "model" folder

-Step 2:

-Step 3:
+Step 2: Check the lambda-values in the json file in the "input" folder, change them if they don't match

+Step 3: Open the "indoor climate" blender file, they script is already included here

-Step 4:
+Step 4: Import the IFC-file from the "model" folder

-Step 5:
+Step 5: Now you run the script

-Step 6:

-Step 7:

-Evt billeder fra scripts?
+Step 6: The calculation of the u-values are now in the excel file "output" in the "output" folder

+Step 7: Look at the conclusions for the different components, and consider changes if nescessary in the lambda-values

 ## Business value and further development